Sunday’s Coming

 Stephanie Perdew

-Stephanie Perdew (Cherokee Nation) is an associate conference minister of the Illinois Conference United Church of Christ and affiliate professor of Christian history at Garrett-Evangelical Theological Seminary.
+Stephanie Perdew (Cherokee Nation) is director of the Damascus Project, the theological education ministry of the Wisconsin and Minnesota Conferences of the United Church of Christ, and affiliate professor of Christian history at Garrett-Evangelical Theological Seminary.

 All articles »